pacex/GMSOceanSurface/README.md

 - Right click + drag to turn the camera
 - [U] to update wave functions
 - [G] to toggle GUI

+To change the number of wave functions sampled from the spectrum, change the `NUM_WAVES` parameter on the CPU side as well as in BOTH the vertex and fragment shader!

+## Notes
+Discrete sampling of the wave spectrum is not ideal.
+Using an FFT to retrieve vertex displacements from the wave spectrum is far more efficient and provides better visual results.
+Due to time constraints I was unable to implement this until the contest deadline, but it will remain the main goal for this project.